FPGAwars/apio/docs/command-execution.md

 ## 3. Creating an ApioContext

-Most Apio commands begin by creating an `ApioContext` instance, which provides access to project settings, the user profile, configuration, and resources.
+Most Apio CLI commands begin by creating an `ApioContext` instance, which provides access to project settings, the user profile, configuration, and resources.

 ```python
 apio_ctx = ApioContext(